poppy-project/Poppy-minimal-head-design/doc/head_back_xu4.md

 With 2x M2.5x6mm bolts you can now fix the amplifier on the head_back part:
 ![](img/assembly/XU4-audio-amp-2.jpg)

+Now you amplifier is ok.
+Pass the handmade jack wire on the hole back to the head_back part.

 **NOTE: Unfortunately, the Odroid XU4 does not have audio output.
 If you want to use the audio, you will have to use a USB dongle and connect the audio jack to it.**

 ## Step 2: Fix the XU4 in the head